Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 Root*
 ```

-The Effect (named root) is attached to SpokeEngine.
-It's scheduled for mount, triggering a flush, but it's not mounted yet.
+The Effect (named root) is attached to SpokeTree.
+It's scheduled for tick, triggering a flush, but it's not mounted yet.

 ```
-SpokeEngine
+SpokeTree
 │
 Root            (number=5, print: "number is 5")
 ├── Effect*